Mulching is an essential aspect of gardening in Florida. It retains moisture, suppresses weeds, regulates soil temperature, and improves soil health.

 Mulching is one of the principles of Florida-Friendly Landscaping, a set of guidelines designed by the University of Florida IFAS Extension to promote sustainable landscaping practices in Florida.
 By using mulch, you can reduce water consumption, limit the use of chemical fertilizers, and minimize yard waste.
 Florida-Friendly Landscaping emphasizes the use of mulch made from natural, locally-sourced materials, which helps support local businesses and reduces the carbon footprint associated with transportation.
-By incorporating mulch into your landscaping practices, you can create a beautiful and healthy outdoor space while minimizing your impact on the environment.

 (Learn more about the Nine Principles of Florida-Friendly Landscaping)